nlf/bucker/README.md

 * access - filename to save access log items to. note that access logs are written in the Apache common log format.
 * console - boolean specifying if we should print to console or not.
 * level - minimum level to log, this can be specified as a string (i.e. 'error') or as a number (i.e. 3). items that are below this level will not be logged.
+* name - name to use when namespacing logs. note that this will override the module reference if one is passed.